Ikirema/Restaurant-Recommender-System/README.md

 # Restaurant-Recommender-System
 ## Introduction
+This is a semester project built by Ombeni Faraja and Ian Kirema during their third year in Strathmore University in July, 2023.

 * Restaurants are very intersting ways where one can spend time, discover new flavours and culture.
 * This recommender system will help people experience new places and flavours.
 * This Notebook contains is using a combination of Collaborative Filtering and Content-based Filtering.